Stolen Kisses: References to other Truffaut films

+Release

 Critical response

 Stolen Kisses was well-reviewed by critics all over the world.
+The film has an approval rating of 97% on review aggregator website Rotten Tomatoes, based on 29 reviews, and an average rating of 7.8/10.
+The website's critical consensus states: "Stolen Kisses is a fine feature follow-up to The 400 Blows, transforming Antoine Doinel into a sympathetic, silly, and romantic figure that carries to the series' end".

 In an enthusiastic review for The New York Times (4 March 1969), Vincent Canby commented:

 Danny Peary called it "François Truffaut's witty, sad, insightful meditation on Love, encompassing passion, courtship, confusion, conflict, romance, jealousy, disloyalty, dishonesty, sex, conquest, and commitment (and second thoughts)."